Arbitration and Mediation

 I know that in theory mediation combined with arbitration where there is a single mediator who becomes the arbitrator (Med/Arb) is possible and does occur in some jurisdictions – I am of the view that it is better that the mediator and the arbitrator are different – to avoid the risk of confusion between roles and issues arising concerning professional boundaries.

-I will refer my mediation clients who will benefit from arbitration to an independent arbitrator.
+I will refer my mediation clients who will benefit from arbitration and the arbitration process to an independent arbitrator.
 I believe that my mediation experience and background makes me an ideal choice to be arbitrator to couples who are making good use of mediation – but are simply stuck.

 I offer a scheme in financial cases combining mediation/arbitration and legal advice – where I am in the role of mediator – but where I will work with other professionals to provide a clear and straightforward process aimed at resolving financial issues much quicker and cheaper than the court process.